FObersteiner/pyFuppes/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `na1001` project is released with a Code of Conduct.
+Please note that the `pyfuppes` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.